legalNameIsGwyn/NLP-data-extraction/README.md

-This repo is intended to fullfil the requirements of the authors NLP class.
+This repo is intended to fulfill the requirements of the authors NLP class.
 It will extract data from the provided files.